0xZzZEN/sort_n_search_c/README.md

 # sort_n_search_c
-Practicing and experimenting with some algorithms using C language (compiled on the WSL: Ubuntu)
+Practicing and experimenting with sorting and searching algorithms using C language (compiled on the WSL: Ubuntu)